mwang87/q2_metabolomics/README.md

 Or drag and drop to:
 `https://view.qiime2.org/`

-Generate a tabular view of Metadata

 #### Compute the Shannon diversity index for all samples

-To compute the Shannon diversity index for all samples contained within your MS1 feature table, use the Qiime diversity alpha function:
+To compute the Shannon diversity index for all samples contained within your MS1 feature table, use the Qiime2 diversity alpha function:

 ```
 qiime diversity alpha \